 In different organisations the job title may vary and may include editorial assistant, marketing assistant, publicity assistant, production assistant, rights assistant, contracts assistant.

 - Level 2 English and Maths

-- Project and presentation: During the first two months of the EPA period, the apprentice will produce a written workplace project and develop a presentation based on the outcomes of that project both of which will be marked by our assessor.
-We hold a bank of project titles from which the apprentice and employer can choose.
-An example is ‘How the Publishing Journey Works for Content Here’.
+- Project and presentation: During the first two months of the EPA period, the apprentice will produce a written work-based project and develop a presentation based on the outcomes of that project.

-- Professional discussion: A two- part discussion with our assessor, each part lasting 75 minutes and supported by the apprentice’s portfolio of evidence.
-As there are often terminology differences between employers, even in the same publishing sub-sector, the apprentice’s employer will attend in order to support the process.
-The employer will not play any role in the assessment.
+- Professional discussion: A two-part discussion with an assessor, each part lasting 75 minutes and supported by the apprentice’s portfolio of evidence.

 Find out more